allison-eunse/neuro-omics-kb/docs/team_guide.md

 2. `README.md` — High-level overview
 3. `docs/integration/integration_strategy.md` — THE PLAYBOOK
 4. `configs/experiments/01_cca_gene_smri.yaml` — See what we're running
-5. Pick one FM walkthrough to read in detail
+5. Pick one FM code walkthrough to read in detail

 ---